-Pre-1970 Basketball Cards
+1940s to 1960s Basketball Cards

-The first official product issued was 1948 Bowman.
-Nearly ten years passed before another product came in the form of 1957-58 Topps Basketball.
-Lastly, 1961-62 Fleer rounded out the period between 1940 and 1969.
+The first official product issued was 1948 Bowman Basketball.
+Nearly a decade passed before another product came in the form of 1957-58 Topps Basketball.
+Lastly, 1961-62 Fleer Basketball rounded out the period between 1940 and 1969.
 Regularly-issued basketball cards finally began with the release of 1969-70 Topps Basketball.

 Because of the gaps in card production, all of the releases are packed with rookie cards.
 The most popular rookie options include Bill Russell, George Mikan, Lew Alcindor (Kareem Abdul-Jabbar), Bob Cousy, Elgin Baylor, Wilt Chamberlain, Oscar Robertson, and Jerry West.

-1961-62 Fleer Basketball is one of the greatest sets the sport has ever seen.
+1961-62 Fleer Basketball is one of the greatest NBA sets the sport has ever seen.
 The checklist includes rookie cards of Wilt Chamberlain, Jerry West, Oscar Robertson and more.